 Keep your eyes peeled on the path for a large rock that resembles a gorilla’s face.
 We would have missed this, but a friendly local pointed it out to us.

 Standing at a height of 33 metres, the waterfall is one of the most tranquil places in Osaka.
 There are many benches to take a rest, and admire the view.
-Along with benches, there is a pretty red bridge that is perfect for taking a photo or two from, and a few food and souvenir stalls.
+Along with benches, there is a picturesque red bridge that is perfect for taking a photo or two from, and a few food and souvenir stalls.

 2. Taste Maple Leaf Tempura

 Maple leaf tempura, also known as momiji tempura, is a sweet treat to pick up your energy after you walk to Minoh falls.
-Tasting this unusual snack is just one of the fun things to do in Minoh Park.

 What exactly is maple leaf tempura?
 The process to make this unique snack edible is quite a long one.
 Locals pick maple leaves during the autumn and age the picked leaves in salt for up to a year.
 It is then deep fried in a sweet coating.
 The result are crunchy and sweet biscuits.
-You would not really know you are eating a leaf unless you look inside it.
+You would not really know you are eating a leaf unless you took a look inside it.

 It is a fun and different thing to do while in Osaka, you won’t find this treat anywhere else in Japan.
-Would you eat a deep fried maple leaf?

 3. Ryuanji Temple